 Sierra Wireless (NASDAQ: SWIR) (TSX: SW), the leading provider of fully integrated end-to-end solutions for Internet of Things (IoT) applications, and Ruckus Networks

-, an ARRIS company, today announced the companies will demonstrate a live private LTE network operating in the U.S. Citizens Broadband Radio Service (CBRS) band at Mobile World Congress 2018 in Hall 2, stand 2G51.
+, an ARRIS company, today announced the companies will demonstrate a live private LTE network operating in the U.S. Citizens Broadband Radio Service (CBRS) band at Mobile World Congress 2018.
 The demonstration features a Sierra Wireless AirLink® MG90 multi-network router

 with an AirPrime® EM75 Series LTE-A Pro embedded module

 and a Ruckus Q910 3.5 GHz LTE Access Point (AP) showing commercial-grade video surveillance over a CBRS-band LTE link.

 Sierra Wireless’ LTE-A Pro module supports private networks, including CBRS, and the 150 MHz portion around 3.5 GHz in the U.S., which allows organizations to take advantage of spectrum sharing to establish their own high-quality, reliable LTE networks, without having to buy a spectrum license.
 CBRS opens possibilities for a broader range of new IoT use cases, including:

 - Enterprises deploying secure communication and system tools on employees’ devices for enhanced flexibility and added security;